apache/trafficserver-ingress-controller/docs/TUTORIAL.md

 7. `$ docker build -t node-app-2 k8s/images/node-app-2/`
 8. `$ docker pull fluent/fluentd:v1.6-debian-1`

-- At this point, we have created necessary images for our example.
-Let's talk about what each step does:
+- At this point, we have created necessary images for our example:
   - Step 4 builds an image to create a Docker container that will contain the Apache Traffic Server (ATS) itself, the kubernetes ingress controller, along with other software required for the controller to do its job.
   - Step 5 builds an image for the trafficserver exporter.
 This exports the ATS statistics over HTTP for Prometheus to read.
   - Steps 6 and 7 build 2 images that will serve as backends to [kubernetes services](https://kubernetes.io/docs/concepts/services-networking/service/) which we will shortly create
+  - Step 8 builds an image for fluentd.
+This is for log collection.

 9. `$ kubectl create namespace trafficserver-test`
     - Create a namespace for ATS pod